Sedgwick County Zoo: History

 Sedgwick County Zoo opened to the public on August 25, 1971 as the result of a public-private partnership between Sedgwick County and the Sedgwick County Zoological Society.
 The zoo replaced a small, outdated exhibit in Central Riverside Park dating to the turn of the 20th Century.
 The zoological society formed in 1963 and by 1966 voters approved $3.65 million in bonds to purchase the land that would become Sedgwick County Zoo and Sedgwick County Park.
 Richard Blakey, director of the Brookfield Zoo, was hired as the zoo's first director.

 The zoo originally opened with just two buildings, the American and Asian farms, although other exhibits opened over the next decade.
-The African Veldt exhibit opened in 1973, the Herpetarium (now Amphibians & Reptiles) opened in 1974, the Jungle (now Tropics) opened in 1977, the Australian Outback and South American Pampas (now Australia/South America) opened in 1980, and the Apes & Man building (now KOCH Orangutan and Chimpanzee Habitat) opened in 1982.
+The African Veldt exhibit opened in 1973, the Herpetarium (now Amphibians & Reptiles) opened in 1974, the Jungle (now Tropics) opened in 1977, the Australian Outback and South American Pampas (now Australia/South America) opened in 1980, and the Apes & Man building (now Koch Orangutan and Chimpanzee Habitat) opened in 1982.

-Additional major exhibit openings include the North American Prairie (now North America) in 1993, Pride of the Plains in 2000, Downing Gorilla Forest in 2004, Cessna Penguin Cove in 2007, Slawson Family Tiger Trek in 2009 (expanded to Slawson Family Asian Big Cat Trek in 2021), and Reed Family Elephants of the Zambezi River Valley in 2016.
+Additional major exhibit openings include the North American Prairie (now North America) in 1993, Pride of the Plains in 2000, Downing Gorilla Forest in 2004, Cessna Penguin Cove in 2007, Slawson Family Tiger Trek in 2009 (expanded to Slawson Family Asian Big Cat Trek in 2021), the Reed Family Elephants of the Zambezi River Valley in 2016, and Stingray Cove in 2022.
 Major non-exhibit updates include the opening of Oliver Animal Hospital in 2000 and the 15,000 square foot Cargill Learning Center in 2006.
 The zoo currently sits on 247 acres, of which 115 are developed.